bytefish/bytefish.de/pages/notes.md

 template: page
 summary: Notes, Ideas and Links

-## What's this page for? ##

-I want to share some ideas, code and links without having to write long-form articles.
-This page contains my notes, ideas or interesting links I have read.
-The most recent content goes to the top.
-We will see, if this is a good idea.

 ## 2025-07-06: Another "Google Zanzibar" Experiment with .NET ##

 Relationship-based Access Control is an interesting approach to Authorization, with "Google Zanzibar" as an